What YOU can do to

 Check your dog's mouth regularly

-Check your dog's mouth regularly, to see that none of the symptoms of gum disease are present - one or more symptoms indicates that your pet needs urgent veterinarian treatment for gum disease.
+Check your dog's mouth regularly to see that none of the symptoms of Gum Disease are present - even if he or she has only one symptom your pet needs to see your family vet for urgent evaluation and treatment.

 Avoid feeding soft or sticky foods

-As with humans, soft sticky foods left on dogs teeth and gums causes the formation of plaque.
-Either avoid feeding these types of food to your pets, or otherwise be prepared to brush their teeth immediately after eating.
+As with humans, soft sticky foods left on dogs' gums and teeth causes the formation of plaque and caries otherwise known as dental decay.
+Either avoid feeding these types of food to your pets, or be prepared to brush their teeth immediately after they have finished eating them.

 Establish a daily routine of brushing your dog's teeth

 Learn to brush your dog's teeth daily.
 Please check out our sections on home Dental care and how to Brush your dog's teeth correctly for more details.
 Brushing your dog's teeth is not as difficult as it sounds, though it does require lots of patience, treats, praise and love on your part.

 Actually I call it bribery and corruption because the more attention you lavish on your dog the quicker and easier it is to get the job done!

 If brushing doesn't fit with your lifestyle and you have to feed your dog soft foods, always try follow up with a raw chicken's neck or wing.
 Common sense is important here, one chicken neck or wing is great for small dogs, but obviously a Rottie or a Pit Bull will require a much larger bone, for instance a rack of bisket bones or a chicken carcass.

 Alternatively there are lots of hide chews for instance, Pig's ears, lamb ears and toys in varying sizes that will get your pooch chewing and gnawing which will do the job nicely for you and get his or her saliva flowing.